18F/guides-template/README.md

 [published version](https://pages.18f.gov/guides-template/)) will walk you through the rest of the steps to edit and publish your guide.

-### Staging version (for 18F team members)

-In addition to the `18f-pages` branch, you can create an `18f-pages-staging` branch and changes to that branch will be published to `https://pages-staging.18f.gov/MY-NEW-GUIDE`, which is identical to `https://pages.18f.gov/` but provides authenticated access.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):